 You can check if a user has logged in with MFA by reviewing the contents of their ID Token or Access Token.
 You can then configure your application to deny access to sensitive resources if the token indicates that the user did not log in with MFA.

 Availability and resilience

 Auth0 is designed and built as a scalable, highly available, multi-tenant cloud service.
-We are highly resilient to the failure of any of our components, because we implement redundant components at all levels.
+We are highly resilient to the failure of any of our components because we implement redundant components at all levels.
 We also detect failures rapidly and our failover is very quick.
-We support three deployment models:

-For more information on Auth0 architecture, see Availability & Trust.
+To learn more information on Auth0 architecture, read Availability & Trust.